Keepsake

 • Limited book design optionsFewer cover designs, no chapter title pages, basic layout

-• Content access after subscription ends is unclearSome users report losing editing access when subscription lapses
+• Content access after subscription ends is unclearSome users report losing the ability to edit when their subscription lapses

-The email prompt system is StoryWorth's signature feature, and for good reason.
-It's dead simple: you receive a question, you reply, and your answer is saved.
+The weekly prompt system is StoryWorth's signature feature, and for good reason.
+It's dead simple: you receive a weekly question, you reply, and your answer is saved.
 No app to download, no interface to learn.
 For a tech-averse parent or grandparent, that simplicity is genuinely valuable.
+StoryWorth storytellers can edit the questions or choose from the full library of writing prompts, so there's always something relevant to write about.

 With Keepsake, you write in a full rich text editor with formatting, inline photos, and real-time collaboration.
-You can see your book take shape as you go, and the whole family can contribute together.
+The storyteller's stories and photos sit together exactly where they belong, and you can see your beautiful keepsake book take shape as you go.
+The whole family can contribute together.

-StoryWorth charges $99 upfront for a full year.
+StoryWorth charges $99 upfront for a full year of writing.
 There's no monthly billing option and no free trial.
-That means you're committing nearly $100 before you know whether the email prompt cadence works for your family, whether the book quality meets your expectations, or whether your loved one will actually reply to the weekly questions.
+That means you're committing nearly $100 before you know whether the weekly question cadence works for your family, whether the book quality meets your expectations, or whether your loved one will actually reply to the questions each week.

-What happens when the subscription ends is also worth considering.
+What happens when the subscription has ended is also worth considering.
 Some customers have reported losing editing access to their stories after their year is up.
 StoryWorth's terms suggest content remains accessible, but the experience described by users on Trustpilot and Reddit doesn't always match that promise.

 You can read the full breakdown of what customers are saying on our StoryWorth customer reviews page.
 For a detailed cost comparison, see our StoryWorth pricing breakdown.